Meet the team

 What's your background?

 My Irish agrarian ancestors settled in the northern border communities in VT and NH.
 I grew up in large family in Connecticut, attending the University of Connecticut to earn a Bachelor's degree in Animal Science.
-I started my career as a veterinary technician in an 8 veterinarian large and small animal practice.
+I started my career as a veterinary technician in a large and small animal practice.
 In the early 80's following my ancestors lead I moved to northern Vermont and began my work with farmers and in finance.
 I taught Dairy and Farm Business management at Vermont Technical College and assisted in the college’s transition from a Veterinary Assistance program to an accredited Veterinary Technician program.
-My 25 years of experience in agricultural lending includes introducing diversified agriculture into predominantly dairy loan portfolios for Community Bank NA in Plattsburgh, NY (covering northern NY and VT ) and 12 years at Vermont Agricultural Credit Corporation.
-The finance and veterinary background has allowed me to put down deep roots and building strong relationships within agricultural communities.
+My 25 years of experience in agricultural lending includes introducing diversified agriculture into predominantly dairy loan portfolios for Community Bank NA in Plattsburgh, NY (covering northern NY and VT) and 12 years at Vermont Agricultural Credit Corporation.
+The finance and veterinary background has allowed me to put down deep roots and build strong relationships within agricultural communities.
 I have loved Maine since my first childhood swim in the frigid ocean waters of Acadia National Park and Reid State Park.

 Why did you join Maine Harvest FCU?

 To help create a banking institution exclusively supporting farmers, growers, and food producers is a once in a lifetime opportunity.
 All economies, not just agriculture, are strengthened by breaking bread, with local food, in local communities.
 I look forward to working together with the incredibly talented team at Maine Harvest Federal Credit Union, and all the great folk at MOFGA and Maine Farm Land Trust.
 For 32 years I have owned and operated Blue Haven Farm in Bethel, Vermont.
-The farm provided a place for me to gain experience in forestry, train and work oxen and for many years raise my family's beef, pork and poultry.
+The farm provided a place for me to gain experience in forestry, train and work oxen, and for many years raise my family's beef, pork and poultry.
 The 64 acres of prime woodland has been under continuous forest management for over 45 years ( including 10 years primarily with draft animals) as well as in Vermont's Current Use Program since its inception in 1978.
 Picture-

 What's in the picture?